erikis/sys-yaml/README.md

-  --compress=, -g <gzip>        command for compressing binary data, or - for none, default - --decompress=, -m <gunzip>    command for decompress. binary data, or - for none, default - --clear, -c                   remove all current values, restoring initial state --parse, -p                   parse one YAML document from input file --read, -b                    read values from input file, previously written using --write --write, -d                   write values to output file, using one key-value per line
+  --compress=, -g <gzip>        command for compressing binary data, or - for none, default - --decompress=, -m <gunzip>    command for decompress. binary data, or - for none, default - --clear, -c                   remove all current values, restoring initial state --resolve, -R                 replace current values with root where aliases are resolved --parse, -p                   parse one YAML document from input file --read, -b                    read values from input file, previously written using --write --write, -d                   write values to output file, using one key-value per line